Import Levels Into Sonic Generations

 Step 7: Creating and importing stage collision into Sonic Generations

 - Download Havok Content Tools 2010 2.0 if you haven't already done so.
 Install it to your Autodesk 3DS 2011 directory (it should auto-select the directory it for you).

 - In the modifier list, select Havok Shape and Havok Rigid Body.
 All you need to do is set the Shape type to Mesh, which is the most accurate type of collision.

 - You then must go and select Havok Content Tools on the menu bar and export it with these settings: This is the order of the following options | Settings for Create World | Settings for Transform Scene | Settings for Create Rigid Bodies | Settings for Write to Platform (The file name is where you specify where you want to save the file; don't simply copy the path shown in this picture.)

 - Once you've put all those settings in, run the configuration.
-Errors might appear as you're generating the file, but just ignore them.
+Errors might appear as it's generating the file, but just ignore them.